AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Valkyries who use cannons, pistols, blades, and fists deal 6% more Total DMG. | 5 When Valkyries counter or are countered by enemies, they deal 10% more Total DMG. | 10 After the deployed Valkyrie deals MELEE DMG, she will deal 20% more Physical and Elemental DMG for 10s.
-Triggering it again refreshes the duration. | 15
+For every support Valkyrie whose type is the same as the deployed Valkyrie, the deployed Valkyrie deals 3% more Physical and Elemental DMG. | 5
+Valkyrie deals 15% bonus Total DMG.
+This effect is negated for 5s after taking DMG.
+Triggering it again resets the duration. | 10
+When spending at least 100/125 SP at once, all enemies take 10%/20% more Total DMG for 15s (cannot stack).
+Triggering it again resets the duration. | 15

 !!! note
-    Effective for 6.2 2nd Half
+    Effective for 6.3.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: